 In many, but not all, cases the translation of Targum Onqelos avoids anthropomorphisms (attribution of human traits, emotions, or intentions) as they relate in the original Hebrew text to God.

-See also face and think (Japanese honorifics).
+See also hand (of God) (Japanese honorifics).